JingLi1998/just-jing-jotting/data/authors/default.md

 - AWS, Linode, Heroku
 - Github, Bitbucket

 Looking for something real niche?
-Here are some of my interests in some more niche fields:
+Here are some of my interests in some lesser known fields:

 ##### Functional Programming